xuningy/xuningy.github.io/_posts/2019-04-17-building-credit-from-zero.md

 <li>Don't close any credit cards!
 If you don't want to pay annual fee on a card, downgrade it to a no fee card.
 You should be able to do this, but call the bank first. </li>
 </ul>
 </div>

+### Referral bonuses!

+If you enjoyed this post and want some bonuses when signing up for credit cards, feel free to use my referral links!
+You tend to get better (and sometimes more) bonuses using referral links.
+Here's a summary of the cards I mentioned that I would highly recommend.
+Click on the links to apply.

+1. [Discover It Cash Back](https://refer.discover.com/s/XUNING7) 1st year cash back match, + an extra $50 through the [referral link](https://refer.discover.com/s/XUNING7).
+No annual fee!
+2. [Capital One Quicksilver](https://capital.one/3uVWefU) $200 Bonus/$500 Spend.
+No annual fee!
+3. [American Express Blue Cash Everyday](https://americanexpress.com/en-us/referral/XUNINYzJAR?xl=cp10a1) $200 OR $250 Bonus/$2000 spend.
+No annual fee!
+The bonus will either be $200 if you sign up through the website, and $250 if you use [the referral link](https://americanexpress.com/en-us/referral/XUNINYzJAR?xl=cp10a1).
+4. [American Express Gold](https://americanexpress.com/en-us/referral/XUNINYP7Ea?xl=cp10a1) 60k-90k points sign-up bonus (~$1000 in travel).
+The bonus varies, but you tend to get a better bonus than the public if you use [the referral link](https://americanexpress.com/en-us/referral/XUNINYP7Ea?xl=cp10a1).
+5. [Chase Freedom Flex](https://www.referyourchasecard.com/18o/NS51LKOK8M) $200 Bonus/$500 Spend + 5% grocery bonus.
+6. [Chase Freedom Unlimited](https://www.referyourchasecard.com/18o/NS51LKOK8M) $200 Bonus/$500 Spend + 5% grocery bonus.
+7. [Chase Sapphire Preferred](https://www.referyourchasecard.com/6f/9GBSYLNMAQ) 60k-80k Bonus (~$1000 in travel).
+The bonus varies, but you tend to get a better bonus if you use the referral link.